n8n-io/n8n-docs/docs/hosting/installation/server-setups/heroku.md

 ### Configure environment variables

-[TODO: clarify this section based on https://github.com/n8n-io/n8n-heroku/pull/8]

-Heroku pre-fills the configuration options defined in the `setup` > `config` section of the `heroku.yml` file, which also sets default values for the environment variables n8n uses.
+Heroku pre-fills the configuration options defined in the `env` section of the `app.json` file, which also sets default values for the environment variables n8n uses.

 You can change any of these values to suit your needs.
 You must change the following values: